This top secret facility needed to be at the hub of communications. This topic gives a little insight into how this was kept secret.

 Future of the Corsham CGWHQ Site

-The Central Government War Headquarters important site that needs to be preserved for future generations.
+The Central Government War Headquarters is an important site that needs to be preserved for future generations.
 Ten separate parts of the former CGWHQ are scheduled under the Ancient Monuments and Archaeological Areas Act 1979.

 List Entry No.